chanliliao/Lets-Talk-Money/README.md

 # Lets-Talk-Money

-Let's Talk Money is a web application that helps you organize your expenses and incomes using Speechly voice APIs for easier entry of transactions with a colorful and user-friendly UI.
+Let's Talk Money is a web application that helps you organize your expenses and incomes driven entirely by user voice with Speechly voice technology for easier entry of transactions and user-friendly UI.

 Live Site: https://letstalkmoney.herokuapp.com/